h2oai/h2o-3/h2o-docs/src/product/data-science/if.rst

 -  `build_tree_one_node <algo-params/build_tree_one_node.html>`__: To run on a single node, check this checkbox.
 This is suitable for small datasets as there is no network overhead but fewer CPUs are used.

 -  `mtries <algo-params/mtries.html>`__: Specify the columns to randomly select at each level.
 If the default value of ``-1`` is used, the number of variables is the square root of the number of columns for classification and p/3 for regression (where p is the number of predictors).
-If the value ``-2`` is used, all features of IF are used.
-The range is -2 to >=1.
+If ``-2`` is specified, all features of IF are used.
+Valid values for this option are -2, -1, and any value >= 1.

 -  `sample_size <algo-params/sample_size.html>`__: The number of randomly sampled observations used to train each Isolation Forest tree.
 Only one of ``sample_size`` or ``sample_rate`` should be defined.
 If ``sample_rate`` is defined, ``sample_size`` will be ignored.
 This value defaults to 256.